Cohort study: Examples

 Two examples of cohort studies that have been going on for more than 50 years are the Framingham Heart Study and the National Child Development Study (NCDS), the most widely researched of the British birth cohort studies.
 Key findings of NCDS and a detailed profile of the study appear in the International Journal of Epidemiology.

-The Dunedin Longitudinal Study, started in 1975, has been studying the thousand people born in Dunedin, New Zealand, in 1972–1973.
-The subjects are interviewed regularly, with Phase 45 starting in 2017.
+The Dunedin Multidisciplinary Health and Development Study has been studying the thousand people born in Dunedin, New Zealand, in 1972–1973.
+The subjects are interviewed regularly, with Phase (age) 52 starting in 2024.

 The largest cohort study in women is the Nurses' Health Study.
-Started in 1976, it is tracking over 120,000 nurses and has been analyzed for many different conditions and outcomes.
+Starting in 1976, it is tracking over 120,000 nurses and has been analyzed for many different conditions and outcomes.

 The largest cohort study in Africa is the Birth to Twenty Study, which began in 1990 and tracks a cohort of over 3,000 children born in the weeks following Nelson Mandela's release from prison.

 Other famous examples are the Grant Study tracking a number of Harvard graduates from ca. 1950.77, the Whitehall Study tracking 10,308 British civil servants, and the Caerphilly Heart Disease Study, which since 1979 has studied a representative sample of 2,512 men, drawn from the Welsh town of Caerphilly.

-The ASPREE-XT study is designed to determine whether there are long-lasting effects of an average of 4–5 years of treatment with daily low-dose aspirin, with outcome measures including cancer mortality.
+The ASPREE-XT study is designed to determine whether there are long-lasting effects of an average of four–five years of treatment with daily low-dose aspirin, with outcome measures including cancer mortality.
 As of September 2018, there were 16,703 ASPREE-XT participants in Australia.
 It has been proposed that the existing ASPREE-XT study could provide a platform for a future multigenerational research study.

 Variations

 The diagram indicates the starting point and direction of cohort and case-control studies.

-In Case-control studies the analysis proceeds from documented disease and investigations are made to arrive at the possible causes of the disease.
-In cohort studies the assessments starts with the putative cause of disease, and observations are made of the occurrence of disease relative to the hypothesized causal agent.
+In case-control studies the analysis proceeds from documented disease and investigations are made to arrive at the possible causes of the disease.
+In cohort studies the assessment starts with the putative cause of disease, and observations are made of the occurrence of disease relative to the hypothesized causal agent.